wpscholar-wp-plugins/stellar-places/readme.txt

 = Prerequisites =
 If you don't meet the below requirements, I highly recommend you upgrade your WordPress install or move to a web host that supports a more recent version of PHP.

-* Requires WordPress version 3.5 or greater
+* Requires WordPress version 4.5.0 or greater ( if you are running an older version of WordPress, version 1.0.3 or earlier of this plugin will support WordPress 3.5)
 * Requires PHP version 5.2 or greater ( PHP version 5.2.4 is required to run WordPress version 3.2 )

 = Install via Search =